-Fundamentals of physico-chemical techniques of chemical analysis.
+425. INSTRUMENTAL METHODS OF ANALYSIS (4).
+I undamentals of physico-chemical techniques of chemical analysis.
 Interpretations and application of electrical, optical, thermal, and magnetic measurements in chemical analysis.
-Two lectures and one 4-hour laboratory period a week.
+Three lectures and one 4-hour laboratory period a week.
 Not offered for graduate credit for the M.S. in chemistry.
 Prerequisite: Chem.
-440 or consent of instructor.
+441 or 442 or consent of department.

-432. Qualitative Organic Analysis (4)
+432. QUALITATIVE ORGANIC ANALYSIS (4).
 Identification of organic compounds and mixtures (after separation) by characteristic organic group reactions and instrumental means.
 One lecture and three 3-hour laboratory periods a week.
 Prerequisite: Chem.
 333 or equivalent.